 Clock variables can be used in a restricted form of expressions.
-Generally, every expression switching between clock variables must have parameter variability (in order that clock analysis can be performed when translating a model).
-Thus subscripts on clock variables and conditions of if-then-else switching between clock variables must be parameter expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
+Generally, every expression switching between clock variables must be an evaluable expression (in order that clock analysis can be performed when translating a model).
+Thus subscripts on clock variables and conditions of if-then-else switching between clock variables must be evaluable expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
 Otherwise, the following expressions are allowed:

-- Declaring arrays of clocks.
+• Declaring arrays of clocks.

+'''

-- [Example: Clock c1[3] = {Clock(1), Clock(2), Clock(3)}]
+[Example: Clock c1[3] = {Clock(1), Clock(2), Clock(3)}]

+'''
-- Array constructors of clocks: {}, [], cat.

-- Array access of clocks.
+- Array constructors of clocks: {}, [], cat. - Array access of clocks.

+'''

-- [Example: sample(u, c1[2])]
+[Example: sample(u, c1[2])]

+'''

-- Equality of clocks.
+• Equality of clocks.

+'''

-- [Example: c1 = c2]
+[Example: c1 = c2]

+'''

-- if-expressions of clocks in equations.
+• if-expressions of clocks in equations.

+[Example]